-((All-certified-women's-business-enterprises-are-recognized as-eligible-for-participation-in-the-county's-women's business-enterprise-program;)) King County's minority and women's business enterprise program is only for minorities and minority business and women's businesses and combination businesses as defined in K.C.C.
-4.18.010((T.)); therefore the director, department of executive administration, shall recognize only those combination minority and women's business enterprises or minority business enterprises certified by the State of Washington which also meet the definitions in K.C.C.
+1. Pursuant to chap.
+328, Laws of 1987, the Office of Minority and Women's Businesses of the State of Washington shall be solely responsible for certifying and decertifying businesses.
+King County's minority and women's business enterprise program is only for minorities and minority business and women's businesses and combination businesses as defined in K.C.C.
+4.18.010; therefore the director((, department of executive administration,))through the administrator shall recognize only those combination minority and women's business enterprises or minority business enterprises wmbeord.pb 26 certified by the State of Washington which also meet the definitions in K.C.C.
 4.18.010, according to minority status information provided to King County by the Office of Minority and Women's Businesses of the State of Washington.
 Businesses are only eligible for King County's programs so long as they remain certified by the State of Washington.

-- 2. It shall be considered a violation of this chapter to obtain, or attempt to obtain, certification or the benefits of any provision of this chapter, on the basis of false or misleading information, whether provided to King County or to the Office of Minority and Women's Businesses of the State of Washington. - 3.
-No contract requiring or proposing minority/women's business participation may be entered into unless all minority/women's businesses identified to meet the utilization goals by a responding party were, at the time the bid was submitted, certified by the Office of Minority and Women's Businesses of the State of Washington and recognized by the director, department of executive administration, as eligible to participate in King County's minority/women's business program and the director, department of executive administration, determines all identified minority/women's businesses appear able to perform a commercially useful function on that contract as proposed.
-Lists of certified and recognized minority/women's businesses shall be provided to all departments and made available to the public. - 4.
-No business shall apply to King County in order to participate in the programs established by this chapter.

-- Upon receipt of a written and signed allegation that any contractor, subcontractor, or vendor has violated any provision of this chapter, or if a violation is discovered from information gained through compliance monitoring, or upon reason to believe that a violation may be occurring, the director, department of executive administration, or his or her designee, shall order an investigation.
-If there is probable cause to believe that a violation has occurred, the director, department of executive administration, or his/her designee will, upon ten days' written notice to the alleged violating party, conduct a hearing to determine whether a violation has occurred.
+- 2. It shall be considered a violation of this chapter to obtain, or attempt to obtain, certification or the benefits of any provision of this chapter, on the basis of false or misleading information, whether provided to King County or to the Office of Minority and Women's Businesses of the State of Washington. - No contract requiring or proposing minority/women's business participation may be entered into unless minority/women's businesses identified to meet the utilization goals by a responding party were, at the time the bid was submitted, certified by the Officer of Minority and Women's Businesses of the State of Washington and recognized by the director((, department of executive administration,)) through the administrator as eligible to participate in King County's minority/women's business program and the director((7-department of executive administration,))through the administrator determines all identified minority/women's businesses appear able to perform a commercially useful function on that Lists of certified and recognized contract as proposed. minority/women's businesses shall be provided to all department and made available to the public. - 4.
+No business shall apply to King County in order to participate in the programs established by this chapter. - ((F. Upon receipt of a written and signed allegation that any contractor, subcontractor, or vendor has violated any provision of this chapter, or if a violation is discovered from information gained through compliance monitoring, or upon reason to believe that a violation may be occurring, the director, department of executive administration, or his or her designee, shall order an investigation.
+If there is probable cause to believe that a violation has occurred, the director, department of executive administration, or his/her designee will, upon ten days! written notice to the alleged violating party, conduct a hearing to determine whether a violation has occurred.
 The hearing shall be recorded and each party shall have the right to call and examine witnesses, and to be represented by anyone of his/her choice lawfully permitted to do so.
-The parties shall include the complainant, if any, the alleged violating party, and a representative of the director, department of executive administration, or the agency conducting the investigation. director, department of executive administration, may suspend progress payments on a contract pending the outcome of the hearing.
-Unless otherwise agreed to by all parties, the hearing shall be commenced no later than twenty-one days after service of a written notice of violation. - G. After the hearing, the director, department of executive administration, shall make written findings and conclusions and shall order one or more of the following: - Dismissal of the complaint when a violation is found not to have occurred; - Suspension or cancellation of the contract in part or in whole;
+The parties shall include the complainant, if any, the alleged violating party, and a representative of the director, department of executive administration, or the agency conducting the investigation.
+The director, department of executive administration, may suspend progress payments on a contract pending the outcome of the hearing.
+Unless otherwise agreed to by all parties, the hearing shall be commenced no later than twenty-one days after service-of a written notice of violation.))